-There are several types of advertising medium including display ads, “Run of Press” ads (small reseller ads for Fry’s, CompUSA, Best Buy, etc.), television (ads and infomercials), and radio.
-An ad campaign can be an effective way to announce product, increase brand awareness and generate leads.
+There are several types of advertising medium including AdWords, display ads, “Run of Press” ads (small reseller ads for Fry’s, CompUSA, Best Buy, etc.), television (ads and infomercials), and radio.
+An ad campaign can be an effective way to announce a product, increase brand awareness and generate leads.
 Advertising, however, is just part of an integrated promotional plan.
-It should often be combined with direct response, event marketing and on-line initiatives.
+It should often be combined with PR, direct response, event marketing, and online initiatives.

 Note: This advertising section concentrates on trade display ads.
 Other forms of medium are not within the scope of this section.

-Advertising Topics (click on link to jump to section):
+Advertising Topics (click the the link to jump to section):

 - Media Selection

 - Ad Guidelines

 - Tracking & ROI – Ads

 - Media Resources